-Identity

-Name of the Tenderer/Consortium or Group Member/Subcontractor

-Legal status of the Tenderer/Consortium or Group Member/Subcontractor

-For members of Consortia/Groups: Function within the consortium/group and level of control/decision making powers

-Date of registration

-Country of registration

-Registration number

-VAT number

-For natural persons: Description of statutory social security cover (at the level of the country of registration) and non-statutory cover (supplementary professional indemnity insurance)
+Identity Name of the Tenderer/Consortium or Group Member/Subcontractor Legal status of the Tenderer/Consortium or Group Member/Subcontractor For members of Consortia/Groups: Function within the consortium/group and level of control/decision making powers Date of registration Country of registration Does your State support your proposal?
+(If yes, provide a letter from the State in support of your proposal) Registration number VAT number For natural persons: Description of statutory social security cover (at the level of the country of registration) and non-statutory cover (supplementary professional indemnity insurance) Address Address of registered office of Tenderer/Consortium or Group Member/Subcontractor

-Address

-Address of registered office of Tenderer/Consortium or Group Member/Subcontractor

-Where appropriate, administrative address of Tenderer/Consortium or Group Member/Subcontractor for the purpose of this RFP

-Contact Person

-Surname: First name: Title (o.g.
-Dr. Mr. Mc):

-Title (e.g. Dr, Mr, Ms) :

-Position (e.g. manager):

-Telephone number:

-Fax number:

-E-mail address:

-Legal Representatives

-Names and function of legal representatives and of other representatives of the Tenderer/Consortium or Group Member/Subcontractor who are authorized to sign contracts with third parties

-Declaration by an authorised representative e of the organisation 1

-I, the undersigned, certify that the information of the offer is valid. given in this preliminary offer is correct and that

-Surname: Signature (and Stamp):

-First name:
+Where appropriate, administrative address of Tenderer/Consortium or Group Member/Subcontractor for the purpose of this RFP Tenderer's Authorised Representative InformationContact Person Surname: First name: Title (e.g. Dr, Mr, Ms): Position (e.g. manager): Telephone number: Fax number: E-mail address: Legal Representatives Names and function of legal representatives and of other representatives of the Tenderer/Consortium or Group Member/Subcontractor who are authoriszed to sign contracts with third parties Declaration by an authorised representative of the organisation 21 I, the undersigned, certify that the information given in this preliminary offer is correct and that the offer is valid.
+Surname: First name: Signature (and Stamp): Please attach the following documents as appropriat (please tick whichever documents your attach): - Articles of Incorporation (or equivalent documents of constitution or association), and/or documents of registration of the legal entity named above. - In case of consortium, letter of intent to form the consortium or agreement - In case of state-owned enterprise or institution, establishing: - Legal and financial autonomy - Operation under commercial law The organisational chart, a list of Board of Directors, and the beneficial ownership.

-$^{^{\}rm 1}$ $\,$ This person must be included in the list of legal representatives; otherwise the signature on the offer will be invalidated.
+$^{^{21}\,}$ This person must be included in the list of legal representatives; otherwise the signature on the offer will be invalidated.